-Groups are required to submit by 11:59pm on the prior Saturday for a Monday presentation, or the prior Monday for a Wednesday presentation.
+Groups are required to submit draft slides for review by 11:59pm on the prior Sunday for a Tuesday presentation, or the prior Tuesday for a Thursday presentation.
 The instructor will provide constructive feedback on the slides.
 Slides should be prepared using Google Sheets or MS Powerpoint to facilitate adding review comments directly to the slides.
 Slides will be shared with the class via posting on the website.